damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### GitLab Geo (EE Premium)

 Also included in February's release was an alpha version of GitLab Geo.
-GitLab Geo is available for GitLab Enterprise Edition Premium and allows companies with offices around the world to mirror their GitLab instance in multiple places.
+GitLab Geo is available for [GitLab Enterprise Edition Premium](https://about.gitlab.com/products/) and allows companies with offices around the world to mirror their GitLab instance in multiple places.
 This makes downloading large repositories much faster for all team members, no matter where they are.

 ### Custom Domains and custom TLS certs for GitLab Pages

 [GitLab Pages](https://pages.gitlab.io/) added support for custom domains and custom TLS certificates.
 This allows users to host their static sites on custom domains without giving up the added security of HTTPS.
-While GitLab Pages is an Enterprise Edition-only feature right now, [we'll be bringing it to Community Edition in an upcoming release](https://about.gitlab.com/2016/12/24/were-bringing-gitlab-pages-to-community-edition/).
+While GitLab Pages is an Enterprise Edition-only feature right now, [we'll be bringing it to all versions in an upcoming release](https://about.gitlab.com/2016/12/24/were-bringing-gitlab-pages-to-community-edition/).

 ## March: 8.6